salkrr/inka/README.md

 inka collect path/to/cards.md
 ```

-Or from all *markdown* files in a directory:
+Or from all *Markdown* files in a directory:

 ```commandline
 inka collect path/to/directory